vkdhiman93/Ineuron-Assignments/README.md

 # Ineuron-Assignments
-This repositry contains assignments in the iNeuron Full Stack Data Science Courses.
+This repositry contains assignments in the iNeuron Full Stack Data Science Course.